Junaid-1972/AI-Driven-Log-Analyser/README.md

 # AI-Driven-Log-Analyser
-This project showcase how deep security operation centre (SOC) automation has truly become, This is an AI-powered cybersecurity log analysis agent that automates anomaly detection and generates professional SOC reports.
+This project showcase how deep security operation centre (SOC) automation has truly become.
+This is an AI-powered cybersecurity log analysis agent that automates anomaly detection and generates professional SOC reports.
 Built to support NIST CSF Detect/Respond and ISO 27001 Annex A.5 & A.8, this tool helps security teams transform raw logs into actionable intelligence efficiently.

 # Development of AI Agent for Cybersecurity Log Analysis

 **Project Report**

-**Report Date:** July 14, 2026
 **Prepared by:** Junaid

 ---